 Implementing a continuous patient monitoring system like iObserver can be used in varying situations including:

 Risk to Others (volatile, aggressive patients or visitors)

 Risk from Others (patient abuse from others)

-Clinical Deterioration (physiological or seizures) and as an adjuct to Rapid Response Teams and Telemetry CMU
+Clinical Deterioration (physiological or seizures) and as an adjunct to Rapid Response Teams and Telemetry CMU

 iObserver provides the ability to remotely observe up to 12 patient rooms on a single screen with 2-way full audio and video.
-Clinicians managing the remote observation can escalate directly to one of the patient rooms in three ways: Listen Only (1-way audio and 1 way video), Talk (2-way audio and 1-way video), and 2-way audio and video.
+With this remote patient monitoring software, clinicians managing the remote observation can escalate directly to one of the patient rooms in three ways: Listen Only (1-way audio and 1 way video), Talk (2-way audio and 1-way video), and 2-way audio and video.
 That connection is independent of any other rooms while still remaining in visual observation mode for all 12 rooms.
-When a patient situation escalates, the clinician can also send a notification as either a loud sound played in the patient room which is audible in the hall or a text to assigned personnel warning of the need to come to the patient’s room immediately.
+When a patient situation escalates, the virtual sitter can also send a notification as either a loud sound played in the patient room which is audible in the hall or a text to assigned personnel warning of the need to come to the patient’s room immediately.

 Each time the clinicians intervenes in the patient’s room, the iObserver Portal logs key data around patient observation including the start and stop of an observation session, the number of interventions (notifications, audio, or 2-way video) and the response time or duration of any interventions.
-This data can also be combined into usage reports and analyzed for effectiveness of the patient observation program.
+Our virtual sitter technology also enables data analysis.
+This data can be combined into usage reports and analyzed for effectiveness of the virtual patient observation program.